cheriexyu/CMEECourseWork/README.md

     - Week7: Biological Computing with Python II and Introduction to Jupyter Notebooks

     - MiniProject

-    - Proposalinside
+    - Proposalinside: Project proposal for MRES project

     - Feedback

     - .gitignore